Metastores#

 hive.metastore.http.client.additional-headers

 Additional headers to send with metastore service requests.
 These headers must be comma-separated and delimited using :.
 For example, header1:value1,header2:value2 sends two headers header1 and header2 with the values as value1 and value2.
 Escape comma (,) or colon(:) characters in a header name or value with a backslash (\).
-Use X-Databricks-Unity-Catalog-Name=[catalog_name] to configure the required header values for Unity catalog.
+Use X-Databricks-Catalog-Name:[catalog_name] to configure the required header values for Unity catalog.

 Thrift metastore authentication#